minuminukim/react-swc-plugin-transform-imports-test/README.md

-# import cost test in a react app built with webpack and swc
+# Testing `@swc/plugin-transform-imports` in a React SPA bundled by webpack

 ## named imports